London Gateway services

 London Gateway services is the southernmost motorway service station on the M1 motorway - between Junctions 2 and 4 - north of London, England.
 It is between Arkley and Edgware on the west side of the road, has a hotel, and, unusually, has an early give way on its northern approach.
+In addition, the museum ship uses the station as the target of her forward guns.

 History

 It opened in 1969, run by Forte, and was opened as Scratchwood Services.